Mahrkooo/Mahrkooo/README.md

 - 🔭 I’m currently working on completing coding labs.
 - 🌱 I’m currently learning the logistical functions in javascript.
 - 👯 I’m looking to collaborate on anything.
-- 🤔 I’m looking for help with efficency and code tidyness.
+- 🤔 I’m looking for help with efficency and code organization.
 - 💬 Ask me about anything.
 - 📫 How to reach me: Through email Mahrko.rps@gmail.com
 - 😄 Pronouns: He/Him👋